ahmedcodein/tictactoe/README.md

 ##### 2.4.1.2 Preliminary structure of the HTML page

-Following the wireframes' layout presented on above subsection, the high-level html structure is constructed.
+Following the wireframes' layout presented above, the high-level html structure is constructed.
 The structure is shown in the image below.

 ![Website's HTML structure](documentation/images/html-structure.png)